NHSDigital/integration-adaptor-mhs/mhs/README.md

 Before sending requests directly to the inbound service, you will need to switch off ssl by setting 'MHS_INBOUND_USE_SSL: false' in .yaml inbound configuration file.
 It is necessary to send requests to inbound without ssl.

-#### "Async Express Pattern Message  - Synchronous Response"
+## Async Express Pattern Message
 The Asynchronous Express Messaging Pattern is one of the Spine messaging patterns which is defined in the Spine External Interface Specification.
 In this pattern, a request is made to Spine, but the response is not provided on the same connection.
 Instead, spine initiates a connection back to your
 MHS with the response.
 I.e the response from Spine is delivered like a call back to your MHS.

+You have the option of receiving the response synchronously on the same connection, or asynchronously via an inbound queue.

+### Async Express Pattern Message- Synchronous Response
-The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
+The MHS Adaptor can deliver the response to you *synchronously* on the same connection you made the request on, so your HTTP client just sees a simple HTTP request/response.
 This is what the MHS Adaptor has termed the "Sync-Async wrapper".
-When you set the `wait-for-response` message header to `true` you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same HTTP connection.
+When you set the `wait-for-response` message header to `true` you are requesting the MHS Adaptor to deliver the response in the same HTTP connection.

 In this example, the `QUPC_IN160101UK05` Spine message is used.
 This Spine message is used when requesting the Summary Care Record of a patient.

-#### "Async Express Pattern Message  - Asynchronous Response"
+### Async Express Pattern Message - Asynchronous Response

-The Asynchronous Express Messaging Pattern is one of the Spine messaging patterns which is defined in the Spine External Interface Specification.
-In this pattern, a request is made to Spine, but the response is not provided on the same connection.
-Instead, spine initiates a connection back to your MHS with the response.
-I.e the response from Spine is delivered like a call back to your MHS.
+The MHS Adaptor can deliver the message *asynchronously* to you by placing the response onto an inbound queue.

-The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
-This is what the MHS Adpator has termed the Sync-Async wrapper.
-When you set the wait-for-response  message header you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same hTTP connection.
+When you set the `wait-for-response`  message header to `false` you are requesting that the MHS Adaptor places the response onto the inbound queue.
+Your HTTP client will receive a 202 Accepted, and you will have to pick the message off the queue.

 In this example, the `QUPC_IN160101UK05` Spine message is used again.